-- We present different metrics to quantitatively evaluate the localization uncertainty of an object detector.
+- 1. We present different metrics to quantitatively evaluate the localization uncertainty of an object detector.
 Our metrics consider different aspects of object detection in spite that the ground truth of object locations is unknown, making our metrics suited for active learning. - 2.
 We demonstrate that to apply active learning for object detection, both the localization and the classification of a detector should be considered when sampling informative images.
-Our experiments on benchmark datasets show that considering both the localization and classification uncertainty outperforms the existing active-learning algorithm works on the classification only and passive learning.
+Our experiments on benchmark datasets show that considering both the localization and classification uncertainty outperforms the existing activelearning algorithm works on the classification only and passive learning.

-2. Related Works
+2 Related Works

 We now review active learning approaches used for image classification.
-For more detail of active learning, Settles's survey [23] provides a comprehensive review.
+For more detail of active learning, Settles's survey [28] provides a comprehensive review.
 In this paper, we use the maximum uncertainty method in the classification as the baseline method for comparison.
-The uncertainty based method is used for CAPTCHA recognition [26], image classification [10], and automated and manual video annotation [13].
-It also has been applied to different learning models including decision trees [15], SVMs [28], and Gaussian processes [12].
+The uncertainty based method is used for CAPTCHA recognition [31], image classification [12], automated and manual video annotation [15], and querying samples for active decision boundary annotation [11].
+It also has been applied to different learning models including decision trees [17], SVMs [34], and Gaussian processes [14].
 We choose uncertainty-based method since it is efficient to compute.

-Active learning is also applied for object detection tasks in various specific applications, such as satellite images [1] and vehicle images [25].
-Vijayanarasimhan et al. [30] propose an approach to actively crawl images from the web to train part-based linear SVM detector.
+Active learning is also applied for object detection tasks in various specific applications, such as satellite images [1] and vehicle images [30].
+Vijayanarasimhan et al. [36] propose an approach to actively crawl images from the web to train part-based linear SVM detector.
 Note that these methods only consider information from the classifier, while our methods aim to consider the localization part as well.

 Current state-of-the-art object detectors are based on deep-learning.
 They can be classified into two categories.
-Given an input image, the first category explicitly generates region proposals, following by feature extraction, category classification, and fine-tuning of the proposal geometry [6, 21].
-The other category directly outputs the object location and class without the intermediate proposal stage, such as YOLO [20] and SSD [17].
+Given an input image, the first category explicitly generates region proposals, following by feature extraction, category classification, and fine-tuning of the proposal geometry [7, 26].
+The other category directly outputs the object location and class without the intermediate proposal stage, such as YOLO [24], YOLO 9000 [25], SSD [20], R-FCN [3], Focal Loss [18], and Single-Shot Refinement [38].
 This inspires us to consider localization stability, which can be applied to both categories.

 Besides active learning, there are other research directions to reduce the cost for annotation.
-Temporal coherence of the video frames are used to reduce the annotation effort for training detectors [19].
-Domain adaptation [9] is used to transfer the knowledge from an image classifier to an object detector without the annotation of bounding boxes.
-Papadopoulos et al. [18] suggest to simplify the annotation process from drawing a bounding box to simply answering a Yes/No question whether a bounding box tightly encloses an object.
-Russakovsky et al. [22] integrate multiple inputs from both computer vision and humans to label objects.
+Temporal coherence of the video frames are used to reduce the annotation effort for training detectors [23].
+Domain adaptation [10] is used to transfer the knowledge from an image classifier to an object detector without the annotation of bounding boxes.
+Papadopoulos et al. [22] suggest to simplify the annotation process from drawing a bounding box to simply answering a Yes/No question whether a bounding box tightly encloses an object.
+Russakovsky et al. [27] integrate multiple inputs from both computer vision and humans to label objects.

-3. Active Learning for Object Detection
+3 Active Learning for Object Detection

 The goal of our algorithm is to train an object detector that takes an image as input and outputs a set of rectangular bounding boxes.
 Each bounding box has the location and the scale of its shape, and a probability mass function of all classes.
 To train such an object detector, the training and validation images of the detector are annotated with an bounding box per object and its category.
-Such an annotation is commonly seen in public datasets including PAS-CAL VOC [4] and MS COCO [16].
+Such an annotation is commonly seen in public datasets including PASCAL VOC [5] and MS COCO [19].

-Figure 1: A round of active learning for object detection.
+Fig. 1: A round of active learning for object detection.